asafsalo/twitter-service/README.md

 # Twitter Service

 ## Overview
-This service is a simple Node.js service with two endpoints (health and tweets) .
+This service is a simple Node.js service with two endpoints (health and tweets). <br>
 Can run locally or with on Heroku with a Docker container.